Does your eyelid feel itchy, red, or even painful after getting eyelash extensions? If so, you may have Blepharitis.

 Disclaimer: Although I have been doing eyelash enhancement treatments for years, I am not a doctor.
 All content and information in this post are for informational and educational purposes only and do not constitute medical advice.
 Always seek the advice of your own Medical Provider regarding any questions or concerns you have about your specific health before implementing any recommendations or suggestions from our Website.

-Blepharitis is connected to too much bacteria on your lids, too many lash mites hanging around the bottom of your lashes, and irritated or blocked oil glands.1 Blepharitis can also be an allergic reaction to the glue used during a lash extension procedure.2
+Yes, eyelash extensions may cause blepharitis because of too much bacteria on your eyelids, too many lash mites hanging around the bottom of your lashes, and irritated or blocked oil glands.1 Blepharitis can also be an allergic reaction to the glue used during a lash extension procedure (allergic blepharitis).2

-Here’s a closer look at lash extensions’ link to these causes and tips to keep your lids safe.
+Here’s a closer look at lash extensions’ link to these causes and tips to prevent them.

 Cause #1: Too Much Bacteria on the Eyelids

 Dirty hands or tools can introduce bacteria to the lids while they apply extensions.
 These nasty organisms can cause an infection that triggers blepharitis.

 Keep lids healthy!
 Only have your extensions done by a licensed, certified lash tech with high hygiene standards.
 Additionally, make sure to cleanse your lashes daily.

 Cause #2: Too Many Lash Mites

 You also need to keep things clean!
 Skimping on eye hygiene can cause a lash mite infestation, potentially resulting in blepharitis.